Remi-Coulom/joedb/doc/source/concurrency.rst

 ``Embedded_Connection`` creates a connection to a file opened in the same program.
 It does not allow concurrent access to the same file from another process.
-It is not very useful, except for unit testing, and illustrating concurrency for this tutorial.
+It is not very useful in practice, except for unit testing, and this tutorial.

 ``Local_Connection``
 ^^^^^^^^^^^^^^^^^^^^